 The Imp & Goblin devices are MIDI mods for guitar, bass or other effects devices.
-Depending on the effects device it is installed in and what Imp or Goblin you chose, it can do one or more of the following tasks:
+Depending on the effects device it is installed in and what kind of Imp or Goblin you choose, it can do one or more of the following tasks:

 - MIDI controllable bypass